Testing the order of fractional integration when smooth deterministic trends are possibly present: Introduction

 \section{Introduction}

-The intricate interplay of structural breaks and long memory is a well-documented phenomenon.
-Early research by \textcite{diebold2001long}, \textcite{granger2004occasional}, and \textcite{sibbertsen2004long}, illustrates how a short memory process with (random) regime changes can be mistaken to be a long memory process.
-In essence, tests for fractional order of integration based on models that erroneously do not account for structural breaks are generally inconsistent.
-The Lagrange Multiplier test discussed in \textcite{lobato1998nonparametric} is, for example, uninformative under structural breaks.
-This limitation motivates \textcite{iacone2022semiparametric} to extend the model by \textcite{lobato1998nonparametric} to explicitly allow for structural breaks modelled by step-indicators as suggested by \textcite{lavielle2000least}.
-Their test has a further important advantage: It uses a low-frequency approximation through the local Whittle likelihood, which reduces the need to explicitly model any short-range dependence in the data.
+The intricate interplay of structural change and long memory is a well-documented phenomenon.
+Early research by \textcite{diebold2001long}, \textcite{granger2004occasional} and \textcite{sibbertsen2004long} illustrates how a short memory process with (random) regime changes can be mistaken to be a long memory process.
+In essence, tests for fractional order of integration based on models that erroneously do not account for structural change are generally uninformative. \textcite{iacone2022semiparametric} illustrate this by explicitly modelling structural change by step-indicators and showing that, for instance, the Lagrange multiplier test discussed in \textcite{lobato1998nonparametric} is uninformative under structural breaks because its test statistic diverges under the null.
+This limitation motivates \textcite{iacone2022semiparametric} to extend the model of \textcite{lobato1998nonparametric} by using the procedure suggested by \textcite{lavielle2000least} to model and locate the structural breaks.
+They use standard information criteria for determining the number of breaks and a local Whittle approach for avoiding the need to explicitly model any short-range dependence in the data.